 Additionally, this research has significant benefits for various users.
 Governments can use these findings to design more effective and fair tax systems, while the public can benefit from increased awareness and tax education.
-For the industry, especially tax consulting and software companies, these findings can be used to develop tools and services that help their clients identify and overcome cognitive biases in tax planning and decision-making.
+For the industry, especially tax consulting and software companies, these findings can be used to develop tools and services that help clients identify and overcome cognitive biases in tax planning and decision-making.
 Ultimately, the implications of this research highlight the importance of an interdisciplinary approach to understanding and addressing heuristics and cognitive biases in tax decision-making.
 This contributes to the academic field and provides practical guidance for policymakers, tax practitioners, and taxpayers in developing fairer, more transparent, and efficient tax strategies.
 Thus, this research offers significant value in supporting more informed and responsible decision-making, ultimately contributing to inclusive economic and social development.

 CONCLUSION AND SUGGESTION

-This research reveals that the use of heuristics and cognitive biases plays a significant role in tax decision-making by individuals and business entities, influencing how they assess risk, estimate probabilities, and make tax-related decisions.
-Although heuristics help simplify the decision-making process amidst the complexity of the tax system, tendencies such as availability, representativeness, anchoring, and overconfidence often lead to biased and inaccurate judgments, which can affect tax compliance and tax management strategies.
-The study also highlights the importance of addressing cognitive biases through comprehensive education and training, the application of information technology, structured decision-making procedures, multidisciplinary collaboration, and the development of a critical and reflective organizational culture to facilitate more accurate and efficient tax decision-making.
+This research reveals that heuristics and cognitive biases play a significant role in tax decision-making by individuals and business entities, influencing how they assess risk, estimate probabilities, and make tax-related decisions.
+Although heuristics help simplify the decision-making process amidst the tax system's complexity, tendencies such as availability, representativeness, anchoring, and overconfidence often lead to biased and inaccurate judgments, which can affect tax compliance and tax management strategies.
+The study also highlights the importance of addressing cognitive biases through comprehensive education and training, applying information technology, structured decision-making procedures, multidisciplinary collaboration, and developing a critical and reflective organizational culture to facilitate more accurate and efficient tax decision-making.
 Thus, understanding and addressing heuristics and cognitive biases is crucial not only for individuals and business entities in optimizing their tax decisions but also for policymakers in designing effective tax policies and facilitating higher tax compliance.
 The limitation of this study lies in the potential lack of representation from various global tax contexts, which could affect the generalization of findings.
 For future research, it is recommended to conduct comparative studies between countries with different tax systems to understand how heuristics and cognitive biases affect tax decision-making in diverse contexts.

 REFERENCES